-No one welcomes the dreaded cold and flu season, but the team at Bon Secours Health System (BSHS) feel better prepared than most, says Marlon Priest, M.D., chief medical officer and market leader for senior services.
+No one welcomes the dreaded cold and flu season, but the team at Bon Secours Health System (BSHS) feel better prepared than most, says Marlon Priest, M.D., senior vice president and chief medical officer.
 Like many locations around the country, BSHS’s patient coverage area is hit with a deluge of flu-suffering patients at this time of year.
 Thanks in part to new telehealth tools and tactics “we've improved access to those patients with primary care needs,” Dr. Priest reports.

 He'll bring his insights in his case study presentation at the Telemed Leadership Forum 2019 in Washington, DC, April 3-5, 2019.
 This 2-1/2-day event is designed for physicians and leaders in hospitals and health systems, health plans, academic medical centers, telehealth providers and networks, as well as government regulators and policymakers.